cs3157/recitations/I-Debugging-GDB/gdb.md

 want to list all the breakpoints, you could type `info breakpoints`, but you could also just type `i b`.

+Protip: pressing enter will repeat the most recent command.
+No longer do you need to mash `s` or `n`!

 Protip: Ctl-l is a common unix shortcut to clean up the screen.
 It can be helpful if your program outputs some weird stuff and it all looks janky.
 Also clears a terminal.